sr9dc/DS_Systems_Project_2/README.md

 ![img](pics_for_README/aws_configure.JPG)

 Now, you should be able to run the python script easily.
-Make sure that the values are inputted correctly at each minute for **60** minutes into the DynamoDB database.
+You should now double check that the values are showing up correctly at each minute for **60** minutes on the DynamoDB database.

 ```
 python3 app/main.py